michaelnisi/ola/README.md

 ### Creating a Probe

-Each `Ola` is dedicated to monitoring a specific host.
+Each `Ola` object is dedicated to monitoring a specific host.
 Monitoring stop when the `Ola` object gets deallocated.

 ```swift
 init?(host: String)